Evidence Level

 1

-Maca for Mild Erectile Dysfunction — RCT
+Maca for Mild Erectile Dysfunction — Clinical Trial

 50 men with mild ED.

 Maca modestly improved IIEF-5 (International Index of Erectile Function) scores and SAT-P (Satisfaction Profile) vs placebo.
-CRITICAL CONTEXT: PDE5 inhibitors (sildenafil, tadalafil) remain first-line for ED.
+Critical context: PDE5 inhibitors (sildenafil, tadalafil) remain first-line for ED.
 Maca effects are smaller and more variable; may have role in mild ED or as adjunct.

 2